Major Areas on this Site:

 Q: Why don't you contribute to one or more of the lutherie forums on the Internet?

 A: The interactive forums are great places for folks with questions to get them answered.
-I poke around in them from time to time when I'm looking for specific information and I'm always impressed with the level of expertise of most of the people offering answers.
-A lot of the brightest bulbs of lutherie hang out in these forums, so a questioner can expect to get expert advice there.
+I poke around in them from time to time when I'm looking for survey information on a topic and I'm always impressed with the level of expertise of some of the people offering answers.
+Generally a questioner can expect to get expert advice there (but usually along with a lot of less-than-expert advice, too).
 I don't do forums as a rule as I believe they offer a less optimal way of getting the information to the greatest number of people than does a website like this or formal articles in American Lutherie.
 Forum answers tend to be short and informal and generally less fleshed out than would be acceptable if the same topic was discussed in, say, a published article.
 This is not to say there aren't very comprehensive answers published by some authors in some forums, but they are the exception not the rule.
 But the main problem with forums as a means of information dissemination for me is that, once an answer appears in an active discussion it tends to get lost.
-Some of the forums are fully indexed by Google or other search engines, so it is possible to actually find information posted in them.
-The search facilities provided by the forums themselves range from extremely basic to essentially useless.
+Used to be, some of the forums were fully indexed by Google or other search engines, so it was possible to actually find information posted in them.
+But Google has apparently gotten out of that business and currently offers no way to limit searches to discussion groups.
+Full indexing may have also been dropped for all I know.
+The search facilities provided by the forums themselves range from extremely basic to essentially useless, making a forum "archive" less an archive and more a black hole.
 I would personally rather take the time to treat a topic in a thorough manner and present it in a full article in a medium where it will persist and continue to be available.
 This position has more to do with the fact that my personal situation is such that I have limited time available for this kind of activity and is in no way a criticism of the folks that spend a lot of time and effort answering questions on the forums.

 Q: There is conflicting information on your site and on Wikipedia.

-A: There is some good information on Wikipedia.
-The trick is figuring out what is good and what is not.
+A: Wikipedia has been around long enough for me to conclude that the lutherie articles there are not and will never be of much use.
+They are, in a word, terrible.
+I attribute this to the fact that there is no obvious input from actual lutherie subject matter experts in any of them.
+Now why would that be?
+Clearly some incentive for subject matter experts is needed and lacking.
 IMPO the Wikipedia experiment will never be successful until the rules are changed in such a way as to attract real subject matter experts.
-This will never happen as long as anyone can delete or alter factually correct material.
+And as a starting point this will never happen as long as persistent idiots can delete or alter factually correct material.
 Currently it is more a rich source of opinions than a definitive body of knowledge, at least as far as lutherie goes.
 And from an editorial perspective the articles tend to be long on minutiae and short on the core facts on the subject.
 Another way of putting this is that, no matter how many words you have to describe something, you should be thorough about the core description and only branch out into (increasingly minute) esoteric points as space permits.
 Wikipedia lutherie articles tend to be way off balance in this regard.
-But I keep my eye on Wikipedia and its successors – one of them may be a viable resource yet.
+There are many good sources of information about musical instruments and their construction.
+Wikipedia has proven to be not one of them.